Independent advocacy

 Independent mental capacity advocates

-If you find it hard to make decisions and you do not have any friends or family who can speak for you, it is your legal right to have an independent advocate who knows about the Mental Capacity Act.
-For example, they can help you if you face difficult choices about moving away from your home or are in need of serious medical treatment.
+If you find it hard to make decisions and do not have any friends or family who can speak for you, it is your legal right to have an independent advocate who knows about the Mental Capacity Act.
+They can help you if you face difficult choices about moving away from your home or are in need of serious medical treatment.

-An independent mental capacity advocate can also help if there is a chance you could face harm or abuse because of your difficulty in making decisions.
-We call this ‘safeguarding’, and there’s more about it in the leaflet: What to do if you think someone is being abused, neglected, or exploited.
+An independent mental capacity advocate can also help if there is a chance you could face harm or abuse because of your difficulty making decisions.
+We call this ‘safeguarding'.

 How can you get an advocate?